contaware/py-docs-notes/README.md

 In Python all variables are objects, and the variable names are **labels** assigned to objects.
 Variables names are composed of alphanumeric characters or underscores and are not permitted to commence with a number.
 Assigning variables is just like giving a new nickname, in `foo = bar = baz = 3` the variable names are just labels for the same object.

-In Python assignments are statements, use the **assignment expression** operator `:=` to have the right side value returned (this construct is also called a named expression).
+In Python assignments are statements, use the **assignment expression** or **Walrus** operator `:=` to have the right side value returned.
+This construct is also called a named expression.

 By convention the `_` variable is used as a placeholder/throwaway variable in for-loops or when unpacking, and in the interactive shell it stores the last expression value.